PBC48/ECE-3400-Fall-2018/docs/lab4.md

 |0x11|CLKRC|Use 24 MHz clk from FPGA; pclk can be as high as xclk|
 |0x1E|MVFP|flip and mirror image|

+We set the camera to QCIF resolution which is 176 x 144 screen size.
+This is the smallest resolution the camera supports.
+We use this resolution because we lack memory to store any larger sizes on the FPGA.
+For the first part of the lab, we tested the camera and our FPGA polling code by using the camera color bar to make sure we can display the correct colors on the VGA screen.
+This means we have to set COM7 to display the color bar and enable DSP color bar in COM 17.
+The other important setting is the camera clock.
+This camera clock determines the rate a which each pixel is sent to the FPGA.
+We drive the camera with the 24 MHz FPGA clock.
+This gives the camera the ability to go up to 24 MHz for pixel transmissions.

 ### Communicating with FPGA

+Communication with the FPGA is done by wiring the GPIO pins on the FPGA to the arduino in parallel.
+We use combinational logic in this case since we set the FPGA to output the results of the image processing immediately while having the Arduino constantly decode the message for the four pins.

 ## Camera System Integration

 ## Conclusion

+Overall, this lab is one of the harder labs this semester.
+Getting the camera to display an image correctly was a challenge due to the complexities in timing the camera pixel transmission correctly.
+While getting the image itself wasn't too difficult to display, getting the right colors for the image was difficult.
+We often had inverted colors or colors that were too dark or faded displaying on the screen.
+Both hardware and software contributed to the difficulty.
+We had to set the software to poll the bytes from the camera correctly but also make sure we wire the camera to the FPGA in a way that won't introduce noise, especially with a 24 MHz clock driving the transmission.